 SFC Flags

 SFC flags are implicitly generated variables with predefined names.
 You can use them to influence the processing of an SFC diagram.
-You can use these flags to indicate timeouts or reset step chains, for example.
+You can use these flags to indicate timeouts or reset step sequences, for example.
 You can also activate inching mode, for example, to switch transitions selectively.
 To have access these variables, you must declare and activate them.

 Implicit creation of SFC flags